rethinkdb/rethinkdb-rs/1-get-started/drivers/performance.md

 the protobuf development files, they can be downloaded from http://code.google.com/p/protobuf/downloads/list.

-The `node-protobuf` package can then be installed alongside the `rethinkdb` package:
+Second, the `node-protobuf` npm package must be installed alongside the `rethinkdb` npm package:

 ```
 npm install rethinkdb